iamtheyammer/canvascbl/README.md

 ## Heroku Build Process

 1. Heroku builds the go executable to `bin/src` (where `src` is the actual executable)
-2. Heroku runs the build step in `/package.json` - runs `make herokunode` (installs frontend packages, builds frontend, copies static files to `bin/build`)
-3. Heroku runs `web`, declared in the Procfile.
+2. Heroku runs `web`, declared in the Procfile.